 Carbon_Dating

-The outcomes of the project will be presented throughout the Queensland regions in summer 2022 and online - over a 3-month period in 5 Queensland locations (Cairns, Miles, Gold Coast, Sunshine Coast and Somerset).
-Each site will involve the establishment and care of a local iconic native grass planting/artwork comprised of two species, with species tailored to that local bioregion (Oct-Dec 2022).
-At each site we engage with local community members and consult with First Nations experts.
-Each location also has a principal carer or care team who receive an artwork called the ‘Interweaver’.
-The Interweaver’s functions are to: present ongoing images from the projects' remote grass garden (which contains the project's chosen 6 species) located in Samford, Qld: display information about the health and welfare of that grass patch: and receive messages from the project's 'Grassland Community of Care Coordinator', triggered by a daily lungful of breath from the carer.
-These messages are designed to encourage a relationship building process between the carer(s) and their grasses.
-Through these consultation processes a Queensland-wide Grassland community of care interest group will be developed.
-All sites and their Interweavers, are connected via the Internet, with the carers and their grasses' actions periodically recorded and interpreted as a distributed artwork for online audiences at www.carbondating.art (forthcoming).
-We will follow up this ‘performative’ stage of the work with a series of gallery exhibitions at the hosting sites (2023-5) that reflect upon the processes and the art, science and culture of human-native grass relationships.
+Stage 1 of the project was enacted over a 5-month period in 5 Queensland locations (Cairns, Miles, Gold Coast, Sunshine Coast and Somerset).
+Each site involved the establishment and care of a local iconic native grass planting/artwork comprised of two species, with species tailored to that local bioregion (Oct-2022-Feb 2023).
+At each site we engaged with local community members and consulted with First Nations experts.
+Each location also had a principal carer/artist or team who received both a grass garden kit and an artwork called the ‘Interweaver’.
+The Interweaver’s functions were to: present ongoing images from the projects' remote grass garden (which contained the project's chosen 6 species) located in Samford, Qld and to provide inspirational prompts to the carers about their emerging experiences growing native grasses.
+These were delivered on printed cards prepared by the project's 'Grassland Community of Care Coordinator', in order to encourage a relationship building process between the carer(s) and their grasses.
+All sites of this distributed artwork were made visible to online audiences at www.carbondating.art.
+Through these processes a Queensland-wide Grassland community of care interest group was developed - which also came together to share resources at HOTA, Gold Coast in December 2022 for a First Nations led Yarning Circle.

 WHO: